 The difference between your answer to this problem and your answer to part c is the same as the slope in magnitude.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 years old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?